apache/storm/docs/storm-sql-reference.md

 Socket data source is a built-in feature so users don't need to add any artifacts to `--artifacts` options.

-Please note that Socket data source is only for testing: it doesn't guarantee exactly-once and at-least-once.
+Please note that Socket data source is only for testing: it doesn't ensure any delivery guarantee.

 TIP: `netcat` is a convenient tool for Socket: users can use netcat to connect Socket data source for either or both input and output purposes.